 Keep going if your blood sugar levels have not decreased significantly by Week 3 or you have yet to lose weight by the 6th week.
 It's normal for the medication to take a bit longer for some people to notice any long-term benefits, but that doesn't mean it's not working.

-In a study that investigated the efficacy of consuming 3 mg of liraglutide daily, participants lost an average of 4.1 kg (about 9 lb) through exercise alone, 6.8 kg (about 15 lb) with Liraglutide alone, and a substantial 9.5 kg (about 21 lb) when combining Liraglutide with exercise.
+In a study that investigated the efficacy of consuming 3 mg of liraglutide daily, participants lost an average of 4.1 kg (about 9 lb) through exercise alone, 6.8 kilograms (about 15 lb) with Liraglutide alone, and a substantial 9.5 kg (about 21 lb) when combining Liraglutide with exercise.

 Victoza Side Effects